-Belize is blessed with the treasure trove of ancient Mayan temples, towns, and cities, in fact, the center of Maya civilization was Belize.
-The Maya are apparently the best-known for the classical civilizations of Mesoamerica.
+Belize is blessed with a treasure trove of ancient Mayan temples, towns, and cities, in fact, the center of Maya civilization was Belize.
+The Maya are apparently the best-known of the classical civilizations of Mesoamerica.
 Among many Mayan sites, the Cayo District and Toledo's Deep South, in particular, are peppered with archaeological sites that date to the Maya peak era(AD 250–1000).
 The immense steps lead to the tops of tall stone temples, often allowing 360-degree jungle views.
-Travelers often like to explore the excavated tombs and spend the time to elaborate on the symbols found in the stone wall.
+Travelers often like to explore the excavated tombs and spend the time elaborating on the symbols found in the stone wall.

 The brave hearts can hire travel agents who provide expert guides to descend deep into natural caves to view the place where the Maya kings performed rituals and made sacrifices to the gods of their underworld.
 Visitors who come for Belize luxury tours, enjoy the culture today by visiting villages where people still follow the art of Mayan weavers and potters.

-Belize offers great opportunities for real adventure that include scuba diving in the Blue Hole, zip-lining through the jungle canopy, rappelling down waterfalls or crawling through ancient cave systems.
+Belize offers great opportunities for a real adventure that include scuba diving in the Blue Hole, zip-lining through the jungle canopy, rappelling down waterfalls, or crawling through ancient cave systems.
 Travelers often head to Cayo District where they tube or canoe through deepened river systems or hard-core spelunk in the famous Actun Tunichil Muknal cave.
 Zip-lining is practically an art form in Cayo and Southern Belize where you can enjoy sailing through the jungle stopping at half a dozen locations.
-The national parks, such as Mayflower Bocawina National Park, Cockscomb Basin Wildlife Sanctuary, Shipstern Nature Reserve and Río Bravo are famous for well-organized Horseback riding and excellent hiking conducted bt the Belize travel agents.
+The national parks, such as Mayflower Bocawina National Park, Cockscomb Basin Wildlife Sanctuary, Shipstern Nature Reserve, and Río Bravo are famous for well-organized Horseback riding and excellent hiking conducted by the Belize travel agents.

 Placencia is southern Belize's premier beach spot and a starting off point for touring various Kayaks that make part of the Belize barrier reef, the largest reef system in the western hemisphere.
 Here travelers get the opportunity to visit Laughing Bird Caye.
 It stretches 9 miles west of Placencia and is an area of special biological importance within the world heritage site.
 It is a picturesque abandoned tropical island.
 The Belize travel agents help to experience a guided snorkeling tour directly from its coral sand shores.
 The beach of Placencia is ideal for relaxing and sunbathing.